tjmisko/tjmisko.github.io/_about/my-approach.md

 * **Mathematics and its Applications**:

 * **Writing, Reading, and the Humanities**: If mathematics is the key foundation for the quantitative disciplines, writing is its counterpart in the humanities.

+I've currently got a very negative approach: I'm picking out whats wrong.

+What would a positive approach look like?
+- The problems we are called upon to solve are multilayered and multidisciplinary: they involve across abstraction boundaries
+- Every specialization entails a special set of models

+What am I trying to say?
+- we tend to list off skills as if we have a stock of human capital
+- really, we have a collection of a few models that we can summon
+    - there is a stock of facts, but this stock is fragile and requires constant maintenance
+    - focus on metaskills